nch3ng/leetcode/solutions/236.lowest-common-ancestor-of-a-binary-tree/question.md

          7   4

+Example 1:

+Input: root = [3,5,1,6,2,0,8,null,null,7,4], p = 5, q = 1
+Output: 3
+Explanation: The LCA of of nodes 5 and 1 is 3.

+Example 2:

+Input: root = [3,5,1,6,2,0,8,null,null,7,4], p = 5, q = 4
+Output: 5
-For example, the lowest common ancestor (LCA) of nodes 5 and 1 is 3.
-Another example is LCA of nodes 5 and 4 is 5, since a node can be a descendant of itself according to the LCA definition.
+Explanation: The LCA of nodes 5 and 4 is 5, since a node can be a descendant of itself
+             according to the LCA definition.

+Note:

+	All of the nodes&#39; values will be unique. p and q are different and both values will&nbsp;exist in the binary tree.